apache/apisix/docs/en/latest/plugins/limit-count.md

 | redis_cluster_name      | string  | required when `policy` is `redis-cluster` |               |                                        | Name of the Redis cluster service nodes.
 Used when the `policy` attribute is set to `redis-cluster`.                                                                                                                                                                                                                                                                                                                                                                                                 |
 | redis_cluster_ssl      | boolean  |  False |     false         |                                        | If set to `true`, then uses SSL to connect to redis-cluster.
 Used when the `policy` attribute is set to `redis-cluster`.                                                                                                                                                                                                                                                                                                                                                                                                 |
 | redis_cluster_ssl_verify      | boolean  | False |    false      |                                        | If set to `true`, then verifies the validity of the server SSL certificate.
 Used when the `policy` attribute is set to `redis-cluster`.                                                                                                                                                                                                                                                                                                                                                                                                 |
+NOTE: `encrypt_fields = {"redis_password", "redis_username}` is also defined in the schema, which means that the field will be stored encrypted in etcd.
+See [encrypted storage fields](../plugin-develop.md#encrypted-storage-fields).

 ## Enable Plugin